A List of Advanced Facebook Marketing Tactics and Strategies

 My advice is to ignore that nagging feeling and desire to keep your ads account clean.
 The best marketers I know have thousands of ads and campaigns in their accounts.
 Some are paused, some are running.
 Some are old, some are new.
 Some are broad, some are narrow.
 There are ads for every buyer persona in every funnel state.
 There are evergreen ads, specific campaign ads, seasonal ads, and more.

-Big List of Facebook Campaigns
+Big List Of Facebook Campaigns

 You can protect yourself from problems with account-wide budget caps, automation rules, and documentation.
 Make sure you name everything clearly and with descriptive names.
 Write down details you might otherwise forget.
 All it takes is a little organization and a little record-keeping to make a mess more intelligible.